Billboard Logo

 1966 – 1984

-On July 16, 1966, the iconic logo design appeared, consisting of the round letters “b,” “o,” “a,” and “d”.
-The inside of the letters were colored in different shades of dark green, blue, pale yellow, and coral, respectively.
+On July 16, 1966, the iconic logo design debuted, featuring the round letters “b,” “o,” “a,” and “d”.
+The inside of the letters was colored in different shades of dark green, blue, pale yellow, and coral, respectively.
 At the same time, the lettering itself was black.
-The circles resembled small vinyl records, hinting at the specialization of the edition.
+The circles resembled small vinyl records, hinting at the edition’s specialization.

 1984 – 2013